 12. Rehabilitation Robots

 These robots are used in healthcare settings to assist patients in their recovery and rehabilitation process.
-These robots assist in mobility training, muscle strengthening, and range of motion exercises.
+These types of robots assist in mobility training, muscle strengthening, and range of motion exercises.
 For example, ReWalk is a robotic exoskeleton that helps people with spinal cord injuries.
 Likewise, TheraSuit is a wearable robotic suit that helps people with neurological conditions, such as cerebral palsy, improve their motor skills.

 13. Military and Defense Robots

-These robots are used in military applications for surveillance and bomb disposal.
+These robots are used in military robotics applications for surveillance and bomb disposal.
 They help minimize risks in hazardous environments.
 Using robots in military and defense operations reduces risks to human personnel, and strategic advantages can be gained through improved situational awareness and precision.

 14. Agricultural Robots